 Grants are made upon assurance that the project proposed will, in fact, be undertaken during the summer of 2013.

-For each funded project, the responsible student(s) must prepare and submit a final report by September 30, 2014, submitted electronically to Anne Lundberg at email@example.com, which will then be forwarded to the Davis UWC Scholars office.
+For each funded project, the responsible student(s) must prepare and submit a final report by September 30, 2014, submitted electronically to Rashana Lord at email@example.com, which will then be forwarded to the Davis UWC Scholars office.

 The final report is to be limited to two pages of narrative with an accounting of the funds expended and one page of digital photographs of the project.
 The narrative should include a brief restatement of the project’s purpose/plans, actual work completed, outcomes/achievements/failures, and long-term prospects of the initiative.
 Reports will be posted on the program’s Web site.
-A complete set of reports will be compiled for Mrs. Davis and her family as a way of thanking her for her faith and investment in young and motivated peacemakers.
+A complete set of reports will be compiled for Mrs. Davis' family as a way of thanking them for Mrs. Davis' faith and investment in young and motivated peacemakers.